European shares recover further while Sage and Hammerson hammered

 M&A news continued to be a key driver.

-Klepierre (LOIM.PA) shares rose 4.3 percent after the commercial real estate firm said it had dropped a bid for Hammerson (HMSO.L) and would not pursue a takeover of the UK firm.
+Klepierre shares rose 4.3 percent after the commercial real estate firm said it had dropped a bid for Hammerson and would not pursue a takeover of the UK firm.

 Hammerson meanwhile dropped 13 percent to trade at 452.7p, erasing nearly all the gains the stock had made from Klepierre’s first takeover bid on March 19.